sJones1997/React-reddit-client/README.md

 ### `routes`
 - `/` - home page, populated with the most popular posts of the day
-- `/search/:term%20:term` - search different topics, use %20 to chain multiple topics
+- `/search/:term%20:term` - search different topics, use %20 to chain multiple terms
 - `/r/:subreddit` - used for a specifc subreddit, if it exists
 - `/r/:subreddit/comments/:postId` - can see a post and it's post popular comments